A Rehabilitation Nurse May Not Have Your Best Interests In Mind

 Your Rights And How We Help You Protect Them

-As soon as you are contacted by a rehab nurse, it's a good idea to then get in touch with the skilled injury attorneys at The Law Offices of Lyndon R. Helton, PLLC, so that you can start protecting your rights immediately.
+As soon as you are contacted by a rehab nurse, it’s a good idea to then get in touch with the skilled injury attorneys at Helton, Cody & Associates, PLLC, so that you can start protecting your rights immediately.
 During your initial consultation with us, we will explain what you should and should not say to a rehab nurse as well as the risk of having a rehab nurse present when you see a doctor regarding your injury.

 You have the right to: